Encoding vs. Transcoding: What’s the Difference? (Update)

 Remember that scene from Willy Wonka and the Chocolate Factory when Mike Teavee jumps in front of the Wonkavision machine and appears in a TV across the room, now two inches tall?
 The machine took his larger self, broke him down into countless tiny pieces, transmitted them through the air, and reassembled him the right way (adjusting for the TV’s smaller size).
 Poor Mike was encoded and delivered.

-Encoding can compress gigabytes worth of data into mere megabytes.
+Video encoding can compress gigabytes worth of data into mere megabytes.
 The process could occur in:

-• Mobile apps
+- Mobile apps

-• IP cameras
+- IP cameras

-• Encoding software
+- Video Encoding software

-• Specialized hardware
+- Specialized hardware

+After capturing raw footage, the data is encoded for transmission.
+Upon reaching the viewer, the data is decoded for playback.
 During a live stream, these tools encode footage as soon as the cameras they’re connected to capture it.
 The video data is now ready to undergo whatever additional processes are necessary to make it deliverable to various end users.

 When Transcoding Video Is Necessary

 Transcoding video is a bigger question because encoding happens 100% of the time, but transcoding isn’t explicitly necessary to stream to viewers.
+The transcoded video ensures optimal playback across all user devices.

 What Happens During Transcoding?

 Encoding is the first step during this hypothetical live stream.
-You’ll likely use a more widely supported codec and delivery protocol, like H.264 and Apple HLS, respectively.
+You’ll likely use a widely supported codec and delivery protocol, like H.264 and Apple HLS, respectively.
 These options shouldn’t present any problems, but if you want to deliver the content at a 1080p resolution, then our Kansas grandparents are in for a great deal of frustration as they wait for the player to buffer over and over again.

-4. Re-encodes them
+- Re-encodes them

 How Do Encoding and Transcoding Affect Video Quality?